 WIDA ELD STANDARDS

 Are you a school or district in a WIDA state?
 Then you’ll be glad to hear that the Language Tree Online ELD programs are closely aligned with WIDA ELP standards.
-In fact, our program addresses some of the key themes in the WIDA 2020 standards, including:
+Here is how we address the four "Big Ideas" as outlined in WIDA 2020:

-- Equity of Opportunity and Access through culturally-relevant pedagogy, scaffolded grade-appropriate content and opportunities for collaborative writing, listening and speaking
+- Equity of Opportunity and Access through culturally-relevant pedagogy, scaffolded grade-appropriate content, and opportunities for collaborative listening, speaking, and writing.

-- Integration of Content and Language with language lessons that integrate content across multiple disciplines (e.g., Sciences, Math, Social Studies) and encourage multi-modal communication
+- Integration of Content and Language with language lessons that integrate academic content across sciences, math, and social studies.

-- Functional Approach to Language Development by teaching learners how to use language for a specific purpose and for a specific audience
+- Functional Approach to Language Development by teaching how language is used for specific purposes, audiences, and situations.

 Grade and Level-Appropriate ESOL Curriculum

-We offer two programs which cover language development expectations across the proficiency levels.
+We offer two programs that cover language development expectations across proficiency levels.

 The new WIDA 2020 proficiency levels reflect the idea that language development is not linear.
 Students will have strengths and weaknesses in different proficiency areas.
 Our comprehensive combined Level 1 & Level 2 program gives educators the flexibility to assign relevant modules to students to support individualized instruction.